Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Methodology

 \subsection{Preliminaries}

-\textbf{The Gap.} The \textbf{vulnerability} of traditional audio watermarking to neural resynthesis stems from a fundamental \textbf{representation mismatch}.
-Conventional methods typically embed watermarks as non-semantic residuals or psychoacoustic masking patterns at the waveform level.
+\textbf{The Gap.} The vulnerability of traditional audio watermarking to neural codec compression stems from a fundamental \textbf{representation mismatch}.
+Conventional methods typically embed watermarks as psychoacoustic masking patterns at the waveform level.
 However, modern neural codecs process audio through a lossy reconstruction operator:

 where $\mathcal{E}$ is the encoder mapping the time-domain audio $s$ to a continuous feature space; $\mathcal{Q}$ is the vector quantizer that discretizes these features by mapping them to the nearest entries in a codebook $\mathcal{W}$; and $\mathcal{D}$ is the decoder that reconstructs the signal back into the original audio space.
 Because traditional watermarks are designed to be imperceptible, they often manifest as subtle signal variations that are effectively treated as quantization noise.
-During resynthesis, these ``off-manifold'' details are discarded.
-Consequently, the core challenge stems from \textbf{detectability}: the basic ability to extract the watermark from an unattacked signal, and \textbf{survivability}: the capacity of the watermark to endure the lossy quantization of resynthesis.
+During codec compression, these ``off-manifold'' details are discarded.
+Consequently, the core challenge stems from \textbf{detectability}: the basic ability to extract the watermark from an unattacked signal, and \textbf{survivability}: the capacity of the watermark to endure the lossy quantization of codec compression.

-\textbf{The intuition.} Assuming a white-box setting where we have parameter access to the codec's encoder $\mathcal{E}$, we propose \textbf{Latent-Mark}: a framework (\textbf{Figure ~\ref{fig:conceptual}}) that identifies and leverages latent properties invariant to the quantization process.
+\textbf{The intuition.} Assuming a white-box setting where we have parameter access to the codec's encoder $\mathcal{E}$, we propose Latent-Mark: a framework (Figure ~\ref{fig:conceptual}) that identifies and leverages latent properties invariant to the quantization process.
 Rather than injecting waveform-level noise, we induce a directional shift in the continuous latent representation $z$ toward a secret manifold axis $v_c$ before it enters the quantizer $\mathcal{Q}$.
-This modification is designed to survive resynthesis by ``steering'' the latent tokens into a distribution with a persistent directional bias.
+This modification is designed to survive codec compression by ``steering'' the latent tokens into a distribution with a persistent directional bias.
 While the perceived audio remains unchanged, this shift remains detectable even after the signal is decoded and subsequently re-encoded.
-We formulate this as a \textbf{zero-bit watermarking challenge}, where the goal is to \textbf{induce a statistically significant shift in the latent sequence along a designated secret axis}, ensuring the perturbation survives the semantic bottleneck.
+We formulate this as a \textbf{zero-bit watermarking challenge}, where the goal is to induce a statistically significant shift in the latent sequence along a designated secret axis, ensuring the perturbation survives the neural compression bottleneck.